Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 that I get is that they're happy.

-They continue to be treated fairly,
+they're they continue to be treated fairly

 and they're given opportunities